udaiveerS/documentation/docs/Using Any API/multi-variable-responses.md

     <a href="/docs/conceptual-overview/#what-is-remix" >What is Remix?</a>
 </div>

-The job spec for the Chainlink node in this example can be [found here](../example-job-spec-multi-word/).
+The job spec for the Chainlink node in this example can be [found here](/docs/example-job-spec-multi-word/).

-If the LINK address for targeted blockchain is not [publicly available](../link-token-contracts/) yet, replace [setPublicChainlinkToken(/)](../chainlink-framework/#setpublicchainlinktoken) with [setChainlinkToken(_address)](../chainlink-framework/#setchainlinktoken) in the constructor, where `_address` is a corresponding LINK token contract.
+If the LINK address for targeted blockchain is not [publicly available](/docs/link-token-contracts/) yet, replace [setPublicChainlinkToken()](/docs/chainlink-framework/#setpublicchainlinktoken) with [setChainlinkToken(_address)](/docs/chainlink-framework/#setchainlinktoken) in the constructor, where `_address` is a corresponding LINK token contract.

 ## Choosing an Oracle and JobId

-`oracle` refers to a specific Chainlink node that a contract makes an API call from, and `specId` refers to a specific job for that node to run.
+`oracle` refers to a specific Chainlink node that a contract makes an API call from, and `jobId` refers to a specific job for that node to run.
 Each job is unique and returns different types of data.

 For example, a job that returns a `bytes32` variable from an API would have a different `specId` than a job that retrieved the same data, but in the form of a `uint256` variable.